-3.5.
-Inspections of Contractor Work and BSSRAP-OHSP Inspections for staff to use with each of these interactions ensuring that District staff can avoid having contact with anyone who has tested positive for COVID-19.
+Upon the actual site inspection visit, DGSD inspectors/Technicians should ask that the areas be cleared of non-essential contractor personnel or occupants (except for the necessary contact person) during the inspection.
+In addition, a questionnaire is included as Attachment C for staff to use with each of these interactions ensuring that District staff can avoid having contact with anyone who has tested positive for COVID-19.
 These forms should be stored in a file in the Administration Center.
 DGSD inspectors should wear an N95 mask if they must enter a building.
 Technicians entering a resident's home to perform a BSSRAP/OHSP inspection must wear coveralls, gloves, an N95 mask, and protective eyewear.
 At the inspector's/technician's discretion, the inspection will proceed only if the inspector/technician is comfortable in performing the inspection based upon site conditions and persons present.